charmoniumQ/charmonium.freeze/README.rst

   - ☐ Have an API for ignoring modules in ``requirements.txt`` or ``pyproject.toml``, and just tracking them by version.
   - ☐ Config object should cascade with ``with config.set(a=b)``
   - ☐ Bring hash into the same package, by having ``config.hash_only``.
 When ``True``, we return a single int, else a representation of the original object.
+    - I don't know.
+That makes it impossible to use the cache and memo.
+You don't know the hash of each thing.
   - ☐ Bring object-diff into separate package.xo

 - ☑ Make ``freeze`` handle more types: